Hamiltonian Floer theory on surfaces: Appendices

 while we define the \textbf{singular set} of $\mathcal{F}$ to be

-A leaf of $\mathcal{F}$ is said to be \textbf{regular} if it is of maximal dimension, otherwise it is said to be \textbf{singular}. $\mathcal{F}$ is said to be \textbf{oriented} if every regular leaf of $\mathcal{F}$ is in addition equipped with an orientation, and the local charts about points on the regular leaves may be taken to be orientation-preserving. \end{defn}
+A leaf of $\mathcal{F}$ is said to be \textbf{regular} if it is of maximal dimension, otherwise it is said to be \textbf{singular}.
+If $M$ is an oriented manifold, then $\mathcal{F}$ is said to be \textbf{oriented} if every regular leaf of $\mathcal{F}$ is in addition equipped with an orientation, and the local charts about points on the regular leaves may be taken to come from an atlas of oriented charts for $M$. \end{definition} \begin{exmp*} \begin{enumerate} \item If $\mathcal{F}$ is a $k$-dimensional foliation (in the usual sense) of $M$, then $\mathcal{F}$ is a smooth singular foliation of dimension $k$, with $dom(\mathcal{F})=M$ and $sing(\mathcal{F})=\emptyset$.
+If $M$ is oriented, then $\mathcal{F}$ may be equipped with the structure of an oriented singular foliation if and only if it can be equipped with the structure of an oriented foliation in the usual sense. \item $\mathcal{F}$ is the singular foliation induced by the orbits of a smooth vector field $Y \in \mathcal{X}(M)$, then $\mathcal{F}$ is of dimension $1$. $\dom(\mathcal{F})$ consists of the points $x \in M$ where $Y(x) \neq 0$, while $sing(\mathcal{F})$ consists of the zero locus of $Y$.
+The regular leaves of $\mathcal{F}$ are the non-stationary orbits of $Y$.
+If $M$ is oriented, then $\mathcal{F}$ may obviously be taken to be oriented if we equip then non-stationary orbits with the orientation induced by then vector field $Y$. \end{enumerate} \end{exmp*}